-Emergency Medicine Registrar Roles
+Emergency Medicine Registrar and EM Medical Officer Positions

 Western Health is a major tertiary health service serving a diverse, multicultural and multilingual community in the rapidly growing western suburbs of Melbourne.
 It operates three Emergency Departments (ED) at the Footscray, Sunshine and Williamstown campuses.

 The Emergency Registrar position offers a unique opportunity to join a growing and dedicated Emergency Medicine (EM) team.
 Registrars positions are rotated across the two training campuses (Sunshine and Footscray).
 Both Emergency Departments (ED) are accredited by ACEM (Australasian College for Emergency Medicine) for Advanced Training as urban district sites.
 Sunshine ED currently treats over 85,000 patient presentations per year.
 This includes over 20,000 paediatric presentations in a dedicated paediatric area.
 Emergency obstetrics and gynaecology are also predominantly seen at this campus.
 Footscray ED manages over 40,000 adult patient presentations per year.
 Both departments offer exposure to a diverse and interesting case mix in a well-supported environment with access to all major surgical and medical specialties.